Montmartre Food Tour: How To Eat Like a Local In Paris Top Neighborhood

 Juan also picked up some French chocolates for the group allowing us to savor another French delicacy and iconic treat.

-These melt-in-your mouth French chocolates and macarons gave us a necessary sugar rush to walk up and down Montmartre’s charming streets.
+These melt-in-your-mouth French chocolates and macarons gave us a necessary sugar rush as we walked up and down Montmartre’s charming streets.

 Montmartre Food Tour Favorites